ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 ### **Who can contribute?**

-If you are an **ESA Project PI, Data Owner or OSC Admin** you can contribute to the content of the Open Science Data Catalogue in following ways:
+If you are an **ESA Project PI, Data Owner or OSC Admin** you can contribute to the content of the Open Science Catalog in following ways:

 - Data ingestion
 - Updating content (description of products/projects etc.)